Dallas-Alfonso/Paradise-Rooms/README.md

 ## Features

 - Rooms can be filtered by:
-  Number of Guests
+  Number of Guests,
-  Price of Room
+  Price of Room,
-  Room Size
+  Room Size,
   Breakfast offered?
   Pets Allowed?